promo

 The Best CS2 Maps: Casual Play

-The Competitive mode in Counter-Strike 2 has 11 maps in general (including those of the Active Duty pool, marked with a special icon).
-Overpass, Thera, and Mills are reserve maps for Bomb Defusal.
-Office is a reserve map for the Hostage Rescue scenario.
+The Competitive mode in Counter-Strike 2 has 13 maps in general (including those of the Active Duty pool, marked with a special icon).
+Overpass, Train, Basalt, and Edin are reserve maps for Bomb Defusal.
+Office and Italy are maps for the Hostage Rescue scenario. s The same maps are playable in Casual mode.

 Overpass